-Baked Bean Curry is the simplest of vegetarian curries to put together and it is the most comforting dish when you just want something to fill your tummy at the end of a long day.
+Baked Bean Curry is the simplest of vegan curries to put together and it is the most comforting dish when you just want something to fill your tummy at the end of a long day.
 The quantity here will serve two people generously but it freezes REALLY well so always make it in this quantity and then you’ll have another portion ready when you don’t even feel like chopping up vegetables!
 It goes well served with naan bread, as I have here, or with a pile of rice or with a nice plate of chips.

 Baked Bean Curry was the first thing Mr TS cooked for me when we met 28 years ago and I was VERY impressed so, if you are a student with your eye on a particular person or wanting to show how accomplished you are, this is a good place to start!

-You can jazz it up by adding mushrooms when you are frying the onions and it’s great for using up all those bits and bobs of veg at the bottom of the fridge.
+You can jazz it up by adding mushrooms when you are frying the onions and it’s great for reducing food waste by using up all those bits and bobs of veg at the bottom of the fridge.
 Add more curry powder if you like it hotter, add some grated ginger root when you add the garlic to give it a bit more zing.
 Throw in some fresh coriander leaves at the last minute if you want a bit more authentic curry flavour.
-It’s nice with grated cheese on top, I sometimes add a handful of plump sultanas – it’s a good base for a bit of experimentation as you get bolder in the kitchen!
+It’s nice with grated vegan cheese on top, I sometimes add a handful of plump sultanas – it’s a good base for a bit of experimentation as you get bolder in the kitchen!

 Here’s our latest video, showing you how to make it, and the full written recipe is further down this post!
 Please subscribe to my YouTube Channel to receive new recipes every Wednesday!